Partner with TSIA

 When these “yes” responses are correlated to the growth rates of technology subscription (XaaS) revenue for all direct and indirect channels for those companies, you can see below in Figure 2 that there is a strong and positive correlation between having a separate and distinct channel go-to-market strategy and very healthy XaaS annual revenue growth rates.

 Anecdotally, when I have spoken with various companies who have a productive partner channel ecosystem serving their technology subscription (XaaS) business, I have found some other common characteristics.
 These companies tend to have:

 As you decide how to bite the bullet to transform your partner ecosystem into an XaaS partner channel ecosystem, consider the pros and cons of these alternatives and make the difficult choices to start with the offers first.
 Then, design your partner channel ecosystem surrounding those offers to best meet customers’ needs while giving partners the opportunity to drive revenue and profit leveraging your XaaS offers and platform.

-In my session at the TSIA Interact virtual conference on May 4 at 10:00 a.m.
-PDT, “Helping Partners Transform their Business Models to XaaS,” I will share specific examples of partners participating in both hardware and software suppliers’ ecosystems that have transformed from the traditional transactional partner channel model to the XaaS partner channel model.
+In my session at the TSIA Interact virtual conference on May 4, “Helping Partners Transform their Business Models to XaaS,” I shared specific examples of partners participating in both hardware and software suppliers’ ecosystems that have transformed from the traditional transactional partner channel model to the XaaS partner channel model.

-This interactive session will give insights into the ways that partners have successfully transitioned their business models to XaaS, paving the way for others to consider how to approach their own transformations with and through their partners.
+This interactive session provided insights into the ways that partners have successfully transitioned their business models to XaaS, paving the way for others to consider how to approach their own transformations with and through their partners.

 Post Date: April 1, 2021